Azure/Cloud-Native/website/blog/2022-09-13/index.md

       }
       ```
     - The JSON payload provided matches the model structure `OrderModel` expected in action method `OrderReceived` in controller `ExternalOrdersController`.
 Framework will automatically serialize the object to this model.
-    - To check the results and if the flow completed end to end, go to the VS Code terminal and check the logs, in the action method we are logging information  when a message is consumed, you should see something similar to the below
+    - To check the results and if the flow completed end to end, go to the VS Code terminal and check the logs, in the action method we are logging information logs when a message is consumed, you should see something similar to the below
     ![Image showing logs in terminal](img/TerminalLogs.jpg)
     :::info Want to debug Dapr application locally?
-      If you want to set breakpoints and debug dapper application locally, you can do this in VS code by following simple steps.
+      If you want to set breakpoints and debug your daper application locally, you can do this in VS code by following simple steps.
 This is very important when you are running multiple services together and want to test your microservice where multi-services are invoking each other.
-To learn more you can follow those steps on [my blog.](https://bitoftech.net/2022/08/29/dapr-integration-with-azure-container-apps/)
+To learn more, you can continue reading on [my blog.](https://bitoftech.net/2022/08/29/dapr-integration-with-azure-container-apps/)
     :::
 ### 6. Deploy the application to Azure Container Apps
-We will follow some steps below in order to deploy the service `Orders.Processor` to Azure Container Apps, but we need to do one addition before deploying, we have to create a component file for Azure Cosmos DB which is meeting the [specs defined by Azure Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/dapr-overview?tabs=bicep1%2Cyaml#configure-dapr-components).
+We will follow few steps in order to deploy the service `Orders.Processor` to Azure Container Apps, but we need to do one addition before deploying, we have to create a component file for Azure Service Bus which meets the [specs defined by Azure Container Apps](https://docs.microsoft.com/en-us/azure/container-apps/dapr-overview?tabs=bicep1%2Cyaml#configure-dapr-components).

-  1. Create a new yaml file named `pubsub-svcbus.yaml` and add it under folder `components` (Created earlier), paste the content below:
+  1. Create a new yaml file named `pubsub-svcbus.yaml` and add it under folder `components` (folder created earlier), use the file content below:
       ```yaml
       # pubsub.yaml for Azure Service Bus component
       componentType: pubsub.azure.servicebus